 How LibreNMS will be different from Observium:

 - Development decisions will be community-driven.
 We want to make software that fulfills its users' needs.
-See the [ROADMAP] for more thoughts on our current plans.

 - There are no plans for a paid version, and we don't anticipate this ever changing.